 14. Have a go at making, or using handmade products

 The loving care and attention channeled into a hand-knitted scarf, homemade jam, a hand-carved bowl, or whatever it is, rather than an industrially manufactured one, passes onto you when you use it (or to the next person, if you are the maker).

-There are many subtle aspects to this archetype that will hold more or less significance for each of us, and these are just a scattering of ways in which to strengthen and express them.
+There are SO many subtle aspects to this archetype, that will hold more or less significance for each of us, and these are just a scattering of ways in which to strengthen and express them.

 During the Full Moon phase, the lunar time of illumination, we are given the gift of being able to more clearly and objectively look at our lives, and ourselves.
 This state of clarity, presence and acceptance is what lies at the center of the Mother archetype.
 If we take this time each month to feel and experience these sentiments about ourselves, we will in turn, be able to freely offer them out into the world.

 As this lunar phase can also so often activate the ‘doer’ instinct in us, naturally having the energy and stamina to achieve great amounts, we especially need to learn to embody the Mother archetype in strong and healthy ways.
 If our efforts at this time are channeled wisely, they will nurture and support the whole.
 Knowing how to retain this balance is the ultimate wisdom of this archetype, and something to aim for.